Dr. BotLove or: How I Learned to Stop Worrying and Love the AI

 AI is the best of the worst tools in our belt.
 It’s brilliant, it’s broken, and I use it every single day

 In this session, we’re taking a frank look at where AI actually is right now, where it shines, and where it consistently falls apart.
-We will talk about the big topics of how to make it useful, where it shines and where it will consistently fall apart.
-Discussions will take into account goldfish memory, terrible assumptions and tendencies to go on “adventures”.
-We will focus on how the average user can leverage these tools safely and sanely without a dedicated dev team or a complex setup.
+The critical topics of how to make it useful, where it shines, where it just won't work, and ways to make it less obnoxious.
+How to accommodate goldfish memory, terrible assumptions and tendencies to go on “adventures”.
+Strategies the average user to leverage these tools safely and sanely without a dedicated dev team or a complex setup.

 Scope: This discussion will be focused on commercially available AI tools like Claude, ChatGPT, Gemini, and Copilot.
 I’m sure some of y’all have custom fixes for all these issues, but for this we’re focusing on the out-of-the-box bots were stuck with.